VarunAgw/SURLS/README.md

 SURLS is a simple URL shortener written in PHP based on Apache RewriteRule Directive

 ### Key Features
- - Single file based and portable
+ - Portable and doesn't need database to run
- - Don't need any additional configuration with majority of Apache installation
+ - Don't need any additional configuration.

 ### Requirements
 Apache with `mod_rewrite` enabled.

 ### Installation
 - Copy `surls.php` and `.htaccess` into your website home directory.
-- Open `surls.php` with a text editor and change the default username/password
+- Open `surls.php` with a text editor and change the default username/password.
-- Visit `example.com/surls.php` to use it
+- Visit `example.com/surls.php` to use it.

 ### FAQ

 #### I want to try it before installing
-- Visit https://surls.varunagw.com/ for a demo
+- Visit https://surls.varunagw.com/ for a demo.
-- Use username/password as admin/password
+- Default username/password are admin/password.

 #### What is the URL of aliases created by it?
 They can be accessed either of these ways: